cmoeckel91/ES-Sband-Sim/README.md

 - Use the `OBC_CP_GWClient` utility in SpaceDev.
 - Set the identifier to be the same as the module ID set in the python script.
-- Setlect UPLOAD_FILE, WRITE and the corresponding file name and length.
+- Select UPLOAD_FILE, WRITE and the corresponding file name and length.
 - The script will automatically save received files in the `./Data/` directory under the same name.

 ---